Everything You Need to Know about Today’s Most Advanced LASIK Lasers

 As experts on excimer laser technology, Swagel Wootton Eye Institute is committed to helping every patient enjoy a life of clear vision.
 We offer all patients a complimentary consultation during which we thoroughly evaluate your eyes with state-of-the-art diagnostic equipment and determine the best course of treatment for you, all on a payment plan that suits your budget.

 Since we’re proud owners of some of today’s top laser technologies, including the new Catalys, the NIDEK EC-5000 Tracking Laser, the VISX Star 3 Laser, and the VISX Wavefront Laser, we’re able to pass additional savings on to you.
-Schedule an appointment with us today at our Mesa or Chandler locations or call us at 480-372-2616 to explore your options!
+Schedule an appointment with us today at our Mesa or Chandler locations to explore your options!